wavezync/nestjs-starter/README.md

 ### Database and ORM

-For database we have used PostgreSQL.
-And for ORM we have used [Knex.js](https://knexjs.org) with [ObjectionJS](https://vincit.github.io/objection.js).

-Knex is an awesome query builder which is closer to SQL.
-Objection also a thin wrapper around Knex.
+For the database we use **PostgreSQL**.
+For interacting with the database, we now use [Kysely](https://kysely.dev/), a modern, type-safe SQL query builder for TypeScript.

-For all database migrations please use `snake_case` conversion when creating tables or columns.
+We are using [Knex.js](https://knexjs.org) to write and run database migrations.
+As such, please use `snake_case` when creating tables or columns in your migration scripts.
 In PostgreSQL it is natural to work with `snake_case` when writing queries.

-Knex will automatically map your `snake_case` names into `camelCase` on application side.
-Dont use `snake_case` in JS side.
+Kysely will automatically map your `snake_case` names into `camelCase` on application side.
+Don't use `snake_case` in JS side.
 Instead always use `camelCase`.
-Read [more](https://vincit.github.io/objection.js/recipes/snake-case-to-camel-case-conversion.html)
+Read [more](https://kysely-org.github.io/kysely-apidoc/classes/CamelCasePlugin.html)

 > Please change the database name in docker-compose file and .env